USDA proposal would limit chocolate milk in schools

 (NewsNation) — Got milk?
-Flavored milks like chocolate or strawberry may no longer be allowed in some schools under a federal proposal.
+Flavored milks such as chocolate or strawberry may no longer be allowed in some schools under a federal proposal.

 The USDA is looking to change some aspects of school meals for children, including a focus on reducing sugar and salt intake.